-A practice encouraged in forest or outdoor schools, is kids having regular and repeated access to the same spaces in nature.
+In forest or outdoor schools, kids are encouraged to have regular and repeated access to the same spaces in nature.
 This helps them to build an ongoing relationship to, and knowledge of, a certain area outside.
 Trees offer kids great opportunities for play and also quiet reflection.
 They can offer cool shade in summer and refuge in winter.
-Noticing the organic changes in one spot that can be revisited over time can enhance your learning about the cycles of nature.
+Noticing the organic changes in one spot that can be revisited over time can enhance kids’ learning about the cycles of nature.

 Some trees are also great for climbing or making a tire swing.
 Tire swings can be incorporated into school grounds, if not permanently, as a loose part that can be adjusted to be hung at recess time.

-For both climbing and assembling a tire swing you have to be careful to choose your branches well.
-Test them ahead of time to see if they will carry your weight.
+You must be careful to choose your branches well for both climbing trees and assembling a tire swing.
+Test branches ahead of time to see if they will carry your weight.

 You will need:

-- A large car tire (make sure it is not a winter tire as they contain small wires that are a hazard)
+- A large car tire (make sure it is not a winter tire as some may contain metal studs or small wires that are a hazard)

 - About 15 to 30 feet of strong rope (should be about the width of one of your fingers)